openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 After health check, either "green" (system is healthy) or "red" (system is unhealthy) scripts are executed.
-MicroShift will provide "green" and "red" scripts which will persist the overall system's health for the current ostree commit.
+MicroShift will provide "green" and "red" scripts which will persist the overall system's health for the current ostree deployment.

 Due to how ostree systems are updated (booted into new root filesystem), MicroShift cannot prevent users from following unsupported upgrade paths.